aporlowski/pi-sdr/README-Speech-to-Text.md

 ## Introduction

-P25 is digital radio standard commonly used by emergency services and public service personnel (such as poice, EMS, department of transportation, DNR, etc.) for two-way radio communication.
-In previous work, we built [a software defined radio (SDR)](https://github.com/aporlowski/pi-sdr) using inexpensive SDR dongles and a Raspberry Pi to record these radio trasnmissions.
+P25 is digital radio standard commonly used by emergency services and public service personnel (such as police, EMS, department of transportation, DNR, etc.) for two-way radio communication.
+In previous work, we built [a software defined radio (SDR)](https://github.com/aporlowski/pi-sdr) using inexpensive SDR dongles and a Raspberry Pi to record these radio transmissions.

 In this investigation we will investigate the ability of modern AI driven speech-to-text services, such as those provided by cloud providers like Amazon Web Services, Google Cloud Platform, and Microsoft Azure, to transcribe P25 radio transmissions.
-The automated recording and transcription of radio communication could be beneficial for many usings including:
+The automated recording and transcription of radio communication could be beneficial for many users including:

 - A rich feed of data for Geospatial Information System and Situational Awareness Applications (like [ATAK](https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit) [1]) when coupled with unit GPS tracking such as "[Blue Force Tracker](https://en.wikipedia.org/wiki/Blue_force_tracking) [2]".
 - Access to P25 emergency communications for the hearing impaired
-- A reviewable tranmission log for radio users to review past discussions, such as a dispatcher trying to remember and address or license plate number
+- A reviewable transmission log for radio users to review past discussions, such as a dispatcher trying to remember and address or license plate number
-- Investigation and review of emergency service personnel actions in incidients
+- Investigation and review of emergency service personnel actions in incidents
 - Real-time and customized alerting to police and EMS activity in a users area; useful for micro-alerting and monitoring journalists.
-- A study of how police, EMS, and others use radio communiction to achieve thier goals
+- A study of how police, EMS, and others use radio communication to achieve their goals

-We will record P25 radio transcriptions using our SDR radio, and then run the recodings against AI services to investigate the accuracy of these services.
+We will record P25 radio transcriptions using our SDR radio, and then run the recordings against AI services to investigate the accuracy of these services.

 ## Methodology

 - We will setup [trunk-recorder software](https://github.com/robotastic/trunk-recorder) [3] to automate the recoding of P25 radio communications
-- Next, we demonstrate transcription by measuring Amazon Transcribe's transcription compared to human comprehension on ~10 minutes of trunk-recorder produced recordings
+- Next, we demonstrate transcription by measuring Amazon Transcriber’s transcription compared to human comprehension on ~10 minutes of trunk-recorder produced recordings
-- Next, we anaylze the transcription results to make generalizations, recommendations, and identify areas for further investigation
+- Next, we analyze the transcription results to make generalizations, recommendations, and identify areas for further investigation
 - Finally, we propose a software technical demo capable of real-time P25 radio transcription to a computer console or file.

 ## Setting Up Trunk Recorder